 Founded in 1945, the College of Nursing is one of the nation’s premier institutions for nursing education.
 The college partners with the WSU School of Medicine, the Detroit Medical Center, the Karmanos Cancer Institute and others to provide training opportunities throughout metropolitan Detroit.
 The college’s graduates are prominent researchers, deans, professors and clinical nurse leaders in the United States and countries worldwide.

-The past three cohorts of College of Nursing BSN graduates taking the NCLEX licensing exam had a pass rate of 100 percent.
+In 2013, our BSN graduates taking the NCLEX licensing exam had a pass rate of 98%.